pagkly/Zed/Investopedia3/How Depository Transfer Checks Work.md

 For example, Goldman Sachs has a robust treasury team to ensure its cash is managed in a manner that maintains its value and mitigates several key risks, related to changes in interest rates, credit, currency, commodities, and operations.
 Cash management is critical to ensuring a company's financial stability and solvency or its ability to meet its long-term financial obligations.

 DTCs and ACHs can help some organizations track cash inflows.
-These systems often help organize [accounts receivable (AR)](https://www.investopedia.com/video/play/accounts-receivable/), along with collection rates.
+These systems often help organize [[accounts receivable (AR)]](https://www.investopedia.com/video/play/accounts-receivable/), along with collection rates.